THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Cushi Chinese Sushi ‘Chinese Sushi’ is a term I have conceived to describe the modern phenomenon of Chinese owners and chefs serving sushi at their restaurants to a largely unsuspecting public.
 While there naturally are Chinese ‘itamae’ that serve fine sushi the majority of these establishments are denigrating the art of sushi and serving inferiority.
 I very much like Chinese food and would probably feel the same way if Japanese attempted to sell Chinese food.

 Gari ｶﾞﾘ Pickled Ginger The Pickled Ginger is meant to cleanse the palate and tongue between servings of different types of sushi.
 It is often coloured pink, but in its better form should be yellow.
+The pink gari is awash in dye.
 It is not to be eaten as food or appetizer, but used sparingly to prepare for the next type of sushi.
 Gari is an onomatopoeia.

 Geta げた The Wooded Tray Or Board On Which Sushi Is Served Geta is also the name for the traditional wooden sandals worn in Japan.
 Whimsically the board at sushiya and the sandals resemble one another.